RegisSalesRA/django_e-commerce-books/README.md

-# Ecommerce-Store
+# Ecommerce-Book
-## A new project ecommerce based in python/django
+## A new project E-commerce based in python/django

-### Before We start we must create account in stripe site
+### Before start you must create account in stripe site

 Access